prismlab/verified_ocaml_gc/README.md

 [^1]: https://github.com/FStarLang/FStar/wiki/rlimits%3A-Machine-Independent-Resource-Limits-for-Deterministic-Execution
 [^2]: https://github.com/FStarLang/FStar/wiki/Robust%2C-replayable-proofs-using-unsat-cores%2C-%28aka%2C-hints%2C-or-how-to-replay-verification-in-milliseconds-instead-of-minutes%29

-## ExtractableVerifiedCode
+## Extracting the C code

-This directory contains everything that the `Proofs` contains but in a slightly different structure, suitable for extraction.
+This directory `ExtractableVerifiedCode` contains everything that the `Proofs` contains but in a slightly different structure, suitable for extraction.
 You can verify that they are indeed the same by running the script(which diffs these files) that we have included.